 Want to ask an expert mechanic a question about golf carts?
 Get an answer in a few minutes now!

 Electric vs Gas

-Now that you have decided on whether to buy a new or a used golf cart, the next step is to decide on either a gas propelled or electrically propelled cart.
+Now that you have decided whether to buy a new or a used golf cart, the next step is to decide on a gas or electrically-propelled cart.

 The first carts that came to market were based on the internal combustion engine and gas-powered.
 These had several negative connotations such as polluting the air and noise pollution.
-Along came the electric version of the golf cart and it addressed most of the downsides of their gas propelled counterparts.
+Along came the electric version of the golf cart, which addressed most of the downsides of their gas-propelled counterparts.